Update: ‘Lincoln Aviator electric design’ section added and ‘Lincoln Aviator sales continue falling’ and ‘Lincoln EV strategy’ sections updated.

-In August, Automotive News published a report stating that Lincoln plans to launch the Aviator Electric (formally confirmed in May 2021) in 2023.
+In August 2021, Automotive News published a report stating that Lincoln plans to launch the Aviator Electric (formally confirmed in May 2021) in 2023.
 An update from Automotive News then suggested that sales would not begin at least till December 2024.

 Aviator EV to give up its production capacity to the Mach-E?

-The Ford Edge and Lincoln Nautilus gasoline-powered models made at the Oakville factory currently could cease to exist in a few years.
+The Ford Edge and Lincoln Nautilus gasoline-powered models currently made at the Oakville factory could cease to exist in a few years.
 Ford has confirmed that it’s bringing seven EVs to this Canadian plant and investing USD 1.8 billion by 2027.
 The company wants to roll out approximately 100,000 units of the Explorer EV and Aviator EV combined annually.
 Sales, production, and powertrain forecasting agency LMC Automotive expects the factory to have an annual EV production capacity of about 200,000 units.

-Lincoln Aviator sales plateau in 2021
+Lincoln Aviator sales continue falling

-Sales of the Lincoln Aviator in the U.S. have remained flat this year, and the Chicago-built SUV suffered due to the shortage of semiconductor chips which caused frequent plant shutdowns, as pointed out by BizJournals in September 2021.
-Year-to-date (January-November 2021) sales of the second-gen Aviator stand at 19,284 units.
-That’s a small decline of 3.2% from the same period in 2020 (19,926 units).
-In November 2021, 1,676 units of the Aviator went to dealers, marking a 13.7% year-over-year drop (November 2020: 1,942 units).
-The Lincoln Aviator is now in its third model year – MY2022.
+The EV couldn’t come soon enough as sales of the Lincoln Aviator in the U.S. haven’t recovered.
+The Chicago-built SUV also suffered due to the shortage of semiconductor chips which caused frequent plant shutdowns, as pointed out by BizJournals in September 2021.
+Last year, sales of the second-gen Aviator stood at 20,924 units, a decline of 9.3% from the same period in 2020 (23,080 units).

 Lincoln EV strategy